Think Circular: sustainability at CWS

 The health of our environment depends on intact ecosystems.
-With our sustainable products and varied efforts along the value chain, we contribute to protecting life on land in our ecosystem.
+With our sustainable products and diverse efforts along the value chain, we contribute to protecting our land ecosystem.

-- Cooperation with ClimatePartner (climate neutral certification of printed material, reforestation projects with customers)
+- Cooperation with ClimatePartner (climate-neutral certification of print material, reforestation projects with customers).

 - Organic certifications

-- FSC certifications (over 90% of our papers are FSC-certified or come from sustainable resources)
+- FSC certifications (over 90% of our paper is FSC certified or comes from sustainable resources)

-At CWS, we always see the big picture.
-With sustainable products, we can create added value for the customer and, at the same time, promote positive development for people and the environment.
-We also take a close look at our supply chains and work to achieve fair working conditions and minimum environmental impact.
+At CWS, we always have the big picture in mind.
+With sustainable products, we can create added value for the customer and at the same time drive positive development for people and the environment.
+We also look at our supply chains and work to achieve fair working conditions and minimal environmental impact.

 - Cooperation with World Toilet Organization